HelloAOLab/bible-api/API-CHANGELOG.md

 This is the log of changes for the Free Use Bible API.
 For information on the API Generator, see [GENERATOR-CHANGELOG.md](./GENERATOR-CHANGELOG.md).

+## V1.15.0

+### :rocket: Features

+-   Added verse timings for audio for the AAB and BSB translations.
+    -   The chapter endpoints (e.g. `/api/AAB/GEN/1.json`, `/api/AAB/GEN/1.simple.json`) now contain a `thisChapterAudioTimings` object that references the timings file for each supported reader.

 ## V1.14.0

 ### :rocket: Features